Introducing CD Ripper

 4. What formats can I rip to and how do I change this?

 Select the ‘More Info’ icon (three vertical dots) top right of the app screen.
 Then select ‘Settings’.
-You can choose to rip to AAC, WAV or FLAC.
+You can choose to rip CD to AAC, rip CD to WAV or Rip CD to FLAC.
 This will now be the new default.

-5. Can I test the app first before I pay for anything?
+5. Can I test the CD Ripper app first before I pay for anything?

 Yes, of course.
 After completing Steps 1 to 4, select the down-arrow (Rip CD option) top right of your screen.
 A pop-up message appears, informing you that you don’t currently have sufficient credit, so only 30 seconds of each track will be ripped.
 Also, deselecting the tick box above the track durations, will allow you to select individual tracks for ripping, which would be quicker for testing purposes.

-6. Once I’ve ripped my CDs, where does the app put the music files?
+6. Once I’ve ripped my CDs, where does the CD Ripper app put the music files?

 Your newly ripped media can be located in your device’s native music player.